wae10/robo-advisor/README.md

 pip install -r requirements.txt
 ```

+### API Requirements and Security

+You will need a personalized API Key to issue requests to the [AlphaVantage API](https://www.alphavantage.co) so that the program can retrieve stock data.
+But the program's source code will not include the secret API Key value.
+Instead, you should include your API Key in a variable called `ALPHAVANTAGE_API_KEY` in the .env directory, and the program will read the API Key from this environment variable at run-time.

+Since .env files will be included in the .gitignore directory, your API key will be kept secret.

 ### Twilio Setup

 For SMS capabilities, [sign up for a Twilio account](https://www.twilio.com/try-twilio), click the link in a confirmation email to verify your account, then confirm a code sent to your phone to enable 2FA.